f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab1.rst

 .. image:: _images/bigip_login.png

+Enter the credentials shown in the welcome message and click **Log In**.

-On the BIG-IP, verify the following pools using the following tabel of pool information.
+Verify the following pools using the following tabel of pool information.

 **Navigation:** Local Traffic > Pools > Pool List